 Some kids show an equal interest or disinterest in all subjects, making them good candidates to apply as “undeclared.”
 They should check out colleges that assist undecided students in finding a major in the first two years.
 On one accepted students tour with my daughter, an academic vice president said she considered the undeclared students the smartest ones in the room because they left their options open.

-Size matters Your child’s behavior is an indicator of how big a college he needs.
-The kid who’s feeling stifled by the size of his high school and everyone knowing his business will probably prefer a medium to large university.
+Size matters Your child’s behavior is an indicator of how big a college they need.
+The kid who’s feeling stifled by the size of their high school and everyone knowing their business will probably prefer a medium to large university.
 But the one who likes knowing everyone on campus and what’s happening in other kids’ lives might fare better in a smaller, close knit environment.
-Also, if the thought of leaving home seems to make your child sick, then you have a commuter student on your hands.
+Then there are the kids who don’t like the idea of sharing a room or living with strangers, and will be happier as a commuter student.

 Many colleges offer learning communities, in which students with a similar interest or major live on the same floor of a dorm and take at least one class together.
 This arrangement works well for kids who like studying in groups, want an instant set of friends and/or need a little more structure from day one.